-This Day in History: George Washington asked to choose site for Washington, D.C.
+This Day in History: George Washington chooses site for capital

 Washington would soon do exactly that.
-He chose a site not too far away from Mount Vernon.
+He chose a site not too far from Mount Vernon.

 The congressional vote wrapped up a long debate on the matter.
 The new Constitution did not provide a location for the new capital, except to note that “the Seat of the Government of the United States” would be designated by the “Acceptance of Congress” and that this district should “not exceed[ ] ten Miles square.”